 When Basic Education Minister Angie Motshekga declared the demise of OBE in 2010, she restored the textbook as the unassailable and essential resource required for quality teaching and learning.

 In the same process, Motshekga hastily introduced workbooks to address many of the weaknesses she blamed on OBE, such as the disastrous literacy and numeracy levels among pupils compared with other countries.

 Books essential to Caps

 Both textbooks and workbooks were essential to the new curriculum assessment policy statements (Caps) that Motshekga said would replace OBE.
-New textbooks would be developed to support the introduction of Caps.

 But the department then invited publishers to submit textbooks without specifying the quality requirements that would apply when these books were evaluated, so unhappiness among both authors and publishers was evident from the outset.

 In December 2009 the port-folio committee on basic education invited public comment on how to provide quality education.
 As the founder of the Textbook Development Institute, I provided an overview on the quality and provision of textbooks in education.